 Electric vehicles have preferential treatment when it comes to taxes

-Deciding whether a pure EV is right for you is a personal decision about the compromises you are willing to make if any.
-The reality is that, while EVs can work well for most, they aren’t for everyone.
+Deciding whether a pure EV is right for you is a personal decision about the compromises you are willing to make, if any.
+The reality is that while EVs can work well for most, they aren’t for everyone.
 The good news is that if a fully electric vehicle seems like too much of a compromise, you can always opt for one of our plug-in hybrids.
-PHEVs give all of the environmental and cost benefits in day to day running, and peace of mind that you won’t have to completely rely on public charging for those rare longer journeys.
+PHEVs give all of the environmental and cost benefits in day-to-day running, and peace of mind that you won’t have to completely rely on public charging for those longer journeys.

 To read more about subscribing to Pivotal for your business, visit our business page: https://www.drivepivotal.com/business/

 To help you make your decision, here are some key questions to consider:

 To read more about the benefits of EVs and PHEVs on subscription, visit our Sustainable Future page.